CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 ## Paying distributions on assets

 It is possible to distribute funds proportionally among asset holders using the `distribution` function.
-This feature is also also known as 'dividend payments', depending on their desired purpose.
-Distributions are paid in in any ‘distribution\_asset’ to everyone who holds the asset in proportion to how many units he holds; specifically:
+This feature is also also known as `dividend payments`, depending on their desired purpose.
+Distributions are paid in in any `distribution_asset` to everyone who holds the asset in proportion to how many units he holds; specifically:
 Let `total` equal the total distribution paid out, and `quantity` be the total amount of asset, then: